redis/redis-doc/commands/xrange.md

 ```

 In the above case the entry `1526985054069-0` exists, otherwise the server
-would send us the next one.
+would have sent us the next one.
 Using `COUNT` is also the base in order to
 use `XRANGE` as an iterator.

 ## Iterating a stream